Sara Ghazanfari

 Farshad Khorrami.
 My current research is focused on building robust and scalable multimodal

 perception systems that can operate in the real world.
-My latest work,
+In my latest work,

 LipSim